Essential B2B content marketing trends

 6. The video stack

 While video isn’t new, the practice of video marketing is.
-From live streams to well-researched long format video, video can help deliver the right message in a visually captivating and attractive format.
+From live streams to well-researched long-format video, the medium can help deliver the right message in a visually captivating and attractive format.
 It’s also integral to many brands’ B2B content strategies.

 Whether you’re A/B testing video content, or you’re simply trying to manage your video content from one central location, having the right video stack can streamline your efforts and ensure their effectiveness.